 My love affair with grilled food is an addiction that I hope I never have to give up.
-It’s February and we are feeling the full effects of Winter, but it isn’t going to stop us from enjoying this Hawaiian inspired pineapple chicken recipe.
+It’s February and we are feeling the full effects of Winter, but it isn’t going to stop us from enjoying this Hawaiian pineapple chicken recipe.

 We wanted to make a fusion of Chinese and Hawaiian culture.
 We sautéed snow peas, and onions and red and green pepper in a pan.
 We also made a sauce with pineapple juice, Asian garlic chili sauce, bourbon, brown sugar, and ginger.
 The sauce was out of this world.
 The bourbon is the perfect ingredient to enhance the flavor of the sauce.
 We piled the chicken and vegetables on a crunchy bed of romaine lettuce.
 We then added more bourbon, brown sugar glaze and added Lo-Mein noodles to give the dish a salty crunch.

-This pineapple chicken was the best fusion dish I have experienced in a long time.
+This Hawaiian pineapple chicken recipe was the best fusion dish I have experienced in a long time.
 It had the ideal balance of sweet, sour, and savory.
 It was low carb because we used romaine lettuce instead of rice or quinoa.

-Grilled Pineapple Chicken Recipe with Brown Sugar Bourbon Sauce
+Hawaiian Pineapple Chicken Recipe With Bourbon Sauce

 Chicken is so versatile.
 With this recipe we chose to create a fusion of both Hawaiian and Chinese foods.
 The result is the delicious pineapple chicken recipe.